Quantum metrology of low frequency electromagnetic modes with frequency upconverters: Conclusions

 \section{Conclusions}

-The \rqu{} a tool for quantum metrology of low-frequency electromagnetic modes.
+We have demonstrated that the \rqu{} is a valuable tool for quantum metrology of low-frequency electromagnetic modes.
 We have shown that this interaction allows the \rqu{} to act as a quantum-limited op-amp with tunable noise impedance.
 Using the \rqu{} as a replacement for dc SQUIDs enables amplification at the SQL and \emph{in situ} tunable noise impedance.
 Furthermore, the \rqu{} can achieve an uncoupled ``energy sensitivity'' $(1/2) L_{\rm in} S_{\rm I}$ significantly below $\hbar$ when coupled to an untuned input inductor.
 Such performance is not possible with a dc SQUID in which $L_{\rm in}$ is linked to $S_{\rm I}$ \cite{Voss1981}.
-These functions are useful in a variety of magnetometry applications.
+Since it is capable of operating at the SQL, with tunable noise impedance, and achieving sub-$\hbar$ uncoupled energy sensitivity the \rqu{} exceeds the capability of the current state-of-the-art, dc SQUIDs.
+The capabilities provided by the \rqu{} can be useful in a variety of magnetometry applications.

 The \rqu{} can also be operated as a phase-sensitive amplifier, enabling performance beyond the SQL via backaction evading measurements, which has the potential to dramatically enhance the performance of an important class of fundamental physics experiments.
 We have demonstrated the basic functionality of upconversion in both phase-insensitive and phase-sensitive modes, converting signals from 5kHz to 3MHz into the microwave C band.
 The phase-sensitive data has an extinction ratio of 46.9dB, which is a necessary step towards achieving a high degree of backaction evasion in future experiments.
 This will enable beyond-SQL metrology in a variety of precision experiments, including searches for sub-\textmu eV axion dark matter.\\